Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 Keezhadi archaeological site e1714822903501

-Keezhadi, an archaeological site of Sangam period, located 12 km southeast of Madurai in Tamil Nadu on the bank of the Vaigai River.
+Keezhadi, an archaeological site of the Sangam period, located 12 km southeast of Madurai in Tamil Nadu on the bank of the Vaigai River.

 Epigraphist V. Vedachalam has dated the remains found at the site between the 6th century BCE and the 3rd century BCE.